All the Tips About Migrating to GA4 in Hong Kong – Get ahead now!

 While there are many parallels and differences between GA4 and Universal Analytics, GA4 is a more sophisticated, foolproof, and effective tool for tracking the development of your property.

-Some of these differences include:
+Some of these differences include the following:

 - GA4 is event-based – The session-based Universal Analytics stands in sharp contrast to this.
 The foundation of Universal Analytics was the idea that the most crucial indicator of a successful website was the number of page views.
 This is no longer the case since GA4 now makes it possible to track various actions, including button presses and video plays.